A novel approach to the giant component fluctuations: Introduction and main results

 \subsection{Motivation and main results}

 All the above mentioned results focus on a fixed parameter ($c$ or $t$) within the super-critical or the barely super-critical phase.
 However, for each $n$, the size of the giant connected component can also be viewed as a process in $c$, via the natural (percolation-like) coupling of $(\mathrm{ER}(n, c/n), c>1)$.
-Then for any $c_0>1$, and all large $n$, the process $ (L_n^{\mathrm{sc}}(c), \, c\geq c_0) $ traces the size of one and the same (the giant) component.
-Similarly, for any $t_0>0$, and all large $n$, the process $ (L_n^{\mathrm{bsc}}(t), \, t\geq t_0) $ traces the size of one and the same (the early giant) component.
+Then for any $c_0>1$, and all large $n$, the process $ (L_n^{\mathrm{sc}}(c), \, c\geq c_0) $ traces the size of the giant component.
+Similarly, for any $t_0>0$, and all large $n$, the process $ (L_n^{\mathrm{bsc}}(t), \, t\geq t_0) $ traces the size of the early giant component.

 Enriquez, Faraud and Lemaire \cite{enriquez2023} recently initiated the study of giant component fluctuations in the context of varying $c$.
-They proved the following functional limit theorem for the size of the largest component in the supercritical regime: \begin{thmref}[Theorem 1.1 \cite{enriquez2023}] Fix any $c_1>c_0 > 1$ and let $B$ denote the standard Brownian motion.
-As $n\to \infty$
+They proved the following functional limit theorem for the size of the largest component in the supercritical regime: \begin{thm}[Theorem 1.1 \cite{enriquez2023}] Fix any $c_1>c_0 > 1$ and let $B$ denote the standard Brownian motion.
+As $n\to \infty$,

-converges weakly to in the usual Skorokhod topology. \end{thmref} The approach in \cite{enriquez2023} to prove this theorem was based on a detailed analysis of the infinitesimal increment of the size of the largest component, that led to a stochastic differential equation, which the authors of \cite{enriquez2023} explicitly solved.